tencentyun/intlcloud-documents/product/视频服务/云点播/播放器 SDK 手册/点播超级播放器使用文档_intl.md

 >!
 > - This feature is available only for videos that are transcoded by Tencent Cloud and played through the fileID and appID.
-> - This feature stores the playback time point in localStorage, which should be supported by the browser.
+> - This feature stores the playback time point in localStorage, which must be supported by the browser.
 >- This feature is unavailable for browser-hijacking playback.
 > - This feature is not interoperable across platforms/browsers.
-For example, if the user left off in a PC browser, they cannot resume the playback in a mobile browser or another PC browser.
+For example, if the user left off in a PC browser, they cannot resume the playback in a mobile browser or a different PC browser.
 If you want to implement this, you need to develop additional APIs on your own.

 ### Setting the Player Logo
 The VOD Super Player supports configuring the player logo.
 You can select a player configuration in **Distribution and Playback** > **Web Player** and click the "Appearance" column to set the logo information.
 After the logo information is set, when a video is played using this player configuration, the logo will be displayed at the specified location.